davitomix/Tic-Tac-Toe-Project/README.md

 # Tic-Tac-Toe-Project

-> This project consist on a simple web app where you can play Tic Tac Toe within a friend.
+> This project consist on a simple web app where you can play Tic Tac Toe with a friend.

 ![screenshot](./tictactocmain.gif)